 Mercury is used to make electrical equipment, wire, and switching devices; to extract gold and silver from ores; and to produce chlorine gas and caustic soda, a liquid chemical.
 Mercury compounds were once used in latex paints but were banned from that use in 1990.

-You can be exposed to mercury by eating fish or shellfish contaminated with mercury or having skin contact with mercury.
+You can be exposed to methylmercury by eating fish or shellfish contaminated with mercury.
+You can also be exposed by having skin contact with mercury.
 How can mercury affect my health?

 You can be exposed to mercury by breathing contaminated air at work or by breathing contaminated air from spills, incinerators, and industries that burn fuels that contain mercury.

-Exposure to high levels of mercury can cause mercury poisoning, which can cause death or permanently damage the brain and kidneys.
+Exposure to high levels of mercury and mercury compounds can cause mercury poisoning, which can cause death or permanently damage the brain and kidneys.
 This brain damage can cause tremors, hallucinations, psychosis, changes in vision or hearing, memory problems, loss of appetite and weight, and irritability.

 If you are pregnant, repeated exposure to mercury may increase the risk of damage to the fetus or cause miscarriage.

 Exposure to high levels of mercury vapor can damage kidneys.
 It can also irritate lungs and cause depression, inflammation of the gums and mouth, coughing, chest pain, and shortness of breath.
 Repeated low exposure may cause skin allergies.